Updated on March 23rd, 2021

 While the examples above are all past tense, your student should use the present tense if they are still handling those tasks.
 However, if they are no longer performing in that role, the past tense is a must.

 It’s also best to vary the verbs you use.
-By using different ones to describe various activities or tasks, it makes your student’s descriptions more engaging.
+Using different ones to describe various activities or tasks makes your student’s descriptions more engaging.

 Grade Levels and Time Commitments